tferrari92/automate-all-the-things/README.md

 2. Select "Pipelines" under "Pipelines" on the left side menu.
 3. Click on "Create Pipeline".
 4. Select "Github".
-5. You might get a screen to authorize Azure Pipelines to access GitHub account, if so, go ahead and click the green button.
+5. You might get a screen to authorize Azure Pipelines to access your GitHub account, if so, go ahead and click the green button.
 6. Select the repo, it should be "your-github-username/automate-all-the-things"
-7. You might also get a screen to install the Azure Pipelines App on your GitHub account, if so, go ahead and click the green button.
+7. You might also get a screen to install the Azure Pipelines App on your GitHub account, if so, go ahead and click the green button and follow the instructions.
 8. Select "Existing Azure Pipelines YAML file".
 9. Under "Branch" select "main" and under "Path" select "/azure-devops/00-deploy-infra.yml".
 Click "Continue".
 10. *If you have hosted parallelism skip to point 11*. **If you DON'T have a hosted parallelism**, you need to tell Azure DevOps to use your [**self-hosted agent**](#optional-create-an-azure-self-hosted-agent).
 In order to do this, you'll need to go to the repo and modify the [00-deploy-infra.yml file](azure-devops/00-deploy-infra.yml).<br>